Consignment Items

 • Consignment Maximum: $150

-For a one-off item (liked the "Fixed Consignment Value Owed" example) you could just use the Consignment "min/max" fields on the item rather than creating a Consignment Category ... it will still create the expense from the min/max but it won't have a specific category set.
+For a one-off item (as this "Fixed Consignment Value Owed" example), you could use the Consignment "min/max" fields on the Item Details page rather than creating a Consignment Category.
+This will still generate the expense amounts from the "min/max" values, but it will not have a specific category set.